mmikkel/CacheFlag-Craft3/README.md

 ## Cold caches

-If both `flagged` and `with elements` are omitted from a `{% cacheflag %}` tag, that cache will be completely "cold", and it will only be invalidated if/when it expires, or if a user manually invalidates it (or clears the entire data cache) via the Control Panel or the Craft CLI:
+If both `flagged` and `with elements` are omitted from a `{% cacheflag %}` tag, that cache will be completely "cold", and it will only be invalidated if/when it expires, or if a user manually invalidates it (or clears the entire data cache) via the Control Panel or the Craft CLI (see also _[invalidating flagged caches](#invalidating-flagged-caches)_):

 ```twig
 {% cacheflag for 360 days %}